digital-codes/critical-sensor/website/readme.md

 To download all data, use something like [https://critical-sensors.de/srv.php?days=500](https://critical-sensors.de/srv.php?days=500)

+The website might not display all data since Oct 1st,2020, due to processing limitation.

 Please note, not all sensors are in use all the time

-The website might not display all data since Oct 1st,2020, due to processing limitation.
-However, all data can be retrieved via the JSON API.

 ## Credits
   * [ZKM](https://zkm.de/de)